asabaylus/react-command-palette/README.md

 * ```options``` controls how fuzzy search is configured see [fusejs options](http://fusejs.io/)

 * ```commands``` appears in the command palette.
 For each command in the array the object must have a _name_ and a _command_.
 The _name_ is a user friendly string that will be display to the user.
 The command is a function that will be executed when the user clicks or presses the enter key.

+* ```maxDisplayed``` a _number_ between 1 and 500 that determines the maxium number of commands that will be rendered on screen.
+Defaults to 7

 * ```trigger``` a _string_ or a _React.ComponentType_ the opens the command palette when clicked.
 If a custom trigger is not set then by default a button will be used.
 If a custom component or string is provided then it will automatically be wrapped inside an accessible div that will allow it be keyboard accessible, clickable and focusable for assistive technologies.